guo-jianqiang/pull-iconfont/README.md

 # pull-iconfont
-Pull the iocnfont file to the local in one step
+Pull the iconfont file to the local in one step

 ## install